BigAnteater/KVM-GPU-Passthrough/README.md

 bios search util: https://www.techpowerup.com/vgabios/ <br/>
 AMD bios util: https://andrealmeid.com/post/2020-05-01-vbios2/ <br/>
-Nvidia bios util: https://www.techpowerup.com/gpuz/
+Nvidia bios util: https://www.techpowerup.com/gpuz/ for a better / more verbose guide on which linux to use; watch this vid from SOG here: https://youtu.be/d12aGhsjBlo?t=447

-### Also thank you for choosing my guide! it took a lot of time to tidying up the readme. enjoy some [BB](https://www.youtube.com/watch?v=FLlDt_4EGX4)
+### Also thank you for choosing my guide! it took a lot of time to tidying up the readme. <br/> enjoy some [BB](https://www.youtube.com/watch?v=FLlDt_4EGX4)